Toyota JZ engine: 1JZ-FSE

-Around 2000, Toyota introduced what are quite probably the least-recognized members of the JZ engine family: the FSE direct injection variants.
+Around 2000, Toyota introduced the FSE direct injection variants.
 These FSE 1JZ and 2JZ engines are aimed at achieving minimal emissions and fuel consumption together with no loss of performance.

 The 2.5-litre 1JZ-FSE employs the same block as the conventional 1JZ-GE; however, the design of the cylinder head is unique.

 The ‘D4’ FSE employs a relatively narrow angle cylinder head with swirl control valves that serve to improve combustion efficiency.

 This is necessary to run at extremely lean air-fuel ratios around 20 to 40:1 at certain engine load and revs.
 Not surprisingly, fuel consumption is reduced by around 20 percent (when tested in the Japanese 10/15 urban mode).
 Normal unleaded fuel is enough to cope with the FSE's 11:1 compression ratio.

 The direct injection version of the 1JZ generates 147 kW and 250 Nm – virtually the same as the conventional VVT-i 1JZ-GE.
 The 1JZ-FSE is always used with an automatic transmission.